 Maintenance Worker Salary

 Men account for the majority of Maintenance Workers in the United States.
 The overall average income for this group is approximately $13.98 per hour.
 Geography and years of experience each impact pay for this group, with the former having the largest influence.
 For the most part, Maintenance Workers enjoy their work and report high levels of job satisfaction.
 Some workers in this field — close to one-fourth — are not awarded benefits.
 Medical coverage is reported by a fair number and dental plans are enjoyed by a little more than half.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Maintenance Worker